phillipadsmith/awesome-github/README.md

 - [Zenhub](https://www.zenhub.io/) - Project management inside of Github, including kanban boards and more.
 - [Penflip](https://www.penflip.com/) - Collaborative writing and version control, powered by GitLab (similar to Github).
 - [Gitbook](https://www.gitbook.com/) - A modern publishing toolchain.
 Simply taking you from ideas to finished, polished books.
-- [Prose](http://prose.io/#about) - Prose provides a beatifully simple content authoring environment for [CMS-free websites](http://developmentseed.org/blog/2012/07/27/build-cms-free-websites/).
+- [Prose](http://prose.io/#about) - Prose provides a beautifully simple content authoring environment for [CMS-free websites](http://developmentseed.org/blog/2012/07/27/build-cms-free-websites/).
 It's a web-based interface for managing content on GitHub.
 - [Redliner](https://github.com/benbalter/redliner) - A tool for facilitating the redlining of documents with the GitHub uninitiated.
 - [Gatekeeper](https://github.com/prose/gatekeeper)Enables client-side applications to dance OAuth with GitHub.
 - [github-secret-keeper](https://github.com/HenrikJoreteg/github-secret-keeper) - Microservice to enable GitHub login for multiple server-less applications.